Food insecurity and hunger in the United States: Public sector hunger relief

+Child nutrition programs at schools

+According to a 2015 Congressional Budget Office report on child nutrition programs, it is more likely that food-insecure children will participate in school nutrition programs than children from food-secure families.
+School nutrition programs, such as the National School Lunch Program (NSLP) and the School Breakfast Program (SBP) have provided millions of children access to healthier lunch and breakfast meals, since their inception in the mid-1900s.
+According to the Centers for Disease Control and Prevention, NSLP has served over 300 million, while SBP has served about 10 million students each day.
+Nevertheless, far too many qualifying students still fail to receive these benefits simply due to not submitting the necessary paperwork.

+Multiple studies have reported that school nutrition programs play an important role in ensuring students are accessing healthy meals.
+Students who ate school lunches provided by NLSP showed higher diet quality than if they had their lunches.
+Even more, the USDA improved standards for school meals, which ultimately led to positive impacts on children's food selection and eating habits.

+In March 2025, the United States Department of Agriculture has canceled the Local Food for Schools Cooperative Agreement Program that gave schools about $660 million to buy food from local farms and ranchers.

 Agricultural policy

 Another potential approach to mitigating hunger and food insecurity is modifying agricultural policy.
 The implementation of policies that reduce the subsidization of crops such as corn and soybeans and increase subsidies for the production of fresh fruits and vegetables would effectively provide low-income populations with greater access to affordable and healthy foods.
 This method is limited by the fact that the prices of animal-based products, oils, sugar, and related food items have dramatically decreased on the global scale in the past twenty to fifty years.
 According to the Nutritional Review Journal, a reduction or removal of subsidies for the production of these foods will not appreciably change their lower cost in comparison to healthier options such as fruits and vegetables.

 Current agricultural policy favors monocultures and large corporate farming.
 These are usually not in favor of community food needs.
 An alternative agricultural policy would turn toward more diversity in crops and allow communities to more locally define their own agricultural and food system policies that are socially, economically, ecologically, and culturally appropriate.
 This is food sovereignty.